Multi-Objective-Optimization Assisted Data Collection Framework for IoUT Based on Offline Reinforcement: Simulation Results and Discussions

 \subsection{Simulation Results and Analysis}

 At the start of each epoch, the positions of AUVs and the device states are reset.
-Each AUV selects a target device using Eq.
+Each AUV selects a object device using Eq.
 (1), navigates to collect data, and repeats this until the task is complete.
-The training effect is evaluated using the system's cumulative reward, sum data rate, and sum VoI.
+The training effect is evaluated using the system's cumulative reward, sum info rate, and sum VoI.

 By incorporating varying intensities of Gaussian noise into the dataset within the MAICQL algorithm, real underwater environments are more accurately simulated.
 The algorithm's performance under noisy conditions is analyzed, confirming its robustness.
 As shown in Fig. \ref{fig:2}, the system's three metrics improve during training, regardless of noise presence.
 Since introducing noise enhances performance by increasing state-action pairs near distribution edges, thus improving sampling efficiency, which validates MAICQL's robustness.